 The symbol of government power in Rome was the fasces, a bundle of wooden rods with an ax in the middle (the word “fasces” comes from the word for “bundle”).
 The rods were for beating wrongdoers, the ax for executing.
 The Romans used these kinds of punishment rather than imprisonment; “penal imprisonment was practically unknown in the ancient world.”5 The fasces have long been used on flags, statues, etc. as a symbol of government.
 In modern times, though, the fasces have become associated with Fascism, and their popularity as a symbol seems to be waning.

-The Roman Republic was a good balance of discipline and liberty.
+The Roman Republic was a compromise between discipline and liberty.
 If the fasces are a symbol of Roman discipline, the legal principle of habeas corpus symbolizes Roman liberty (habeas corpus prohibits detention without court approval).

 Roman institutions were the outcome of struggle, conflict, and experience, not the outcome of discussions and theories.
 For example, the sanctity of tribunes was the result of hard fighting by the plebs.
 When their representative was murdered by the patricians, the plebs resolved that this wouldn’t happen again, that they would lay down their lives to protect their representative.
 So the tribune, the representative of the plebs, became sacred, untouchable.
 Laws and institutions reflect the conflict of forces.
 As Ortega put it,

 |The precise outline of every particular law — as of every institution — is the profile or frontier of forces in collision that, exhausted with fighting, settled on a compromise.
 To destroy one law without replacing it with another is to conjure up the infinite capacity that man — who was once a beast — still has for fighting.|